Skip to content

 6. Spiky Edgar Cut

-- Apply strong-hold gel or pomade to create defined spikes.
+• Use stronghold gel to create defined spikes.

 7. Low Taper Edgar Cut

-- Taper starts just above the ears, blending into a textured top.
+• Taper starts just above the ears, blending into the textured top.

 8. Wavy Edgar Cut

-- Enhance natural waves with sea salt spray for a relaxed vibe.
+• Enhance texture with sea salt spray for a casual vibe.

 9. Choppy Edgar Cut

-- Razor-cut layers add a rebellious, lived-in look.
+• Razor-cut layers for an edgy, lived-in look.

 10. Widow’s Peak Edgar Cut